 Foot & Ankle Strengthening Routine

-This foot and ankle strengthening routine works the flexor, extensors, and internal and external foot rotators using a Theraband.
+This foot and ankle strengthening routine uses a Theraband to work the flexors, extensors, and internal and external foot rotators.

 Improve Your Balance - Exercises for Beginners